Complaints about a Council service

 This initial review of your service level complaint will be carried out by a member of the relevant section or department with the aim of resolving the concerns you have raised.
 However, if your complaint cannot be resolved in this manner, the corporate complaints procedure can be implemented which involves two stages.

-If you are not satisfied with the reply you receive, then you should write to:
+If you are not satisfied with the reply you receive, then you should email the Corporate Complaints Administrator at email@example.com or call 01903 737402 for assistance.

 The complaint will then be formally investigated by an officer from a different service area.
 The investigating officer will talk to staff concerned, study reports and correspondence, and may make a visit if the problem is one where there is something to be seen.
 Where possible, this investigation will be completed within 20 working days.
 If this is not possible, you will be sent a progress report indicating the timescales for completion of their investigation.

-When completed, the Stage 2 response will be passed to either the Chief Executive, a Director or the Group Head of Council Advice & Monitoring Officer who will then review and sign off the response within an additional 5 working days.
+When completed, the Stage 2 response will be passed to either the Chief Executive or a Director who will then review and sign off the response within an additional 5 working days.
 The Stage 2 response will then be sent to you, advising you of the decision of the Investigating Officer.

 If you are still not happy